craig8196/the-river-protocol/README.md

 * enumify: For creating enums used in state-machines.
 * long: For timestamps and uint64 type values.
 * sodium-native: For security.
 Seems to have the best interface and support.
+* is-ip: For determining if a string is ipv4 or ipv6.
+* is-valid-path: For determining if a string is local to the machine.

 ### Buffers